 After a very brief stop location of Starywn Games we moved on to Johns Café Munchies which was just under the old Battlenet venue in the heart of Norwich city centre.
 It was with the wonderful help of the owner of Battlenet we came here, having had some fractious moments in deciding to move on from Starwynn in the first instance.
 At Munchies, we had some of our best times over the years but it was still tough going as we had to accommodate 15-20 people on 5 tables.
 In the end a difficult decision was reached and by majority vote we moved to the York Tavern near the Golden Triangle in 2012.

 York Tavern era tournament - July 2012

 Like with Battlenet all good things come to an end.
-The landlord's time was up and the York Tavern was going to be closed for an uncertain amount of time so we upped sticks for our current venue a scout hut tucked away just outside the city centre.
+The landlord's time was up and the York Tavern was going to be closed for an uncertain amount of time so we upped sticks for our current venue, the Alec Bussey Scout Centre, tucked away just outside the city centre.

 Alec Bussey Scout Centre Era

 The 8th of January 2015 was officially Norwich Last Stand's first night at the Alec Bussey Scout Centre.
 With little doubt, this is Norwich Last Stand's best venue yet with space for 20+ games at once, and that capacity has been used to great effect for three of the bigger Warhammer 40,000 Tournaments in Norfolk with the best prize support in the country.

 While we have had some setbacks along the way, overall we have continued to go from strength to strength with new terrain and ideas.
 Norwich Last Stand has, and continues to promote the hobby through bringing like minded people together and providing a place to play tabletop and role play games.